Is Healthcare Free in Canada? Here Is The Answer

 How much does healthcare cost in Canada?

 Healthcare in Canada is not free.
-Canadians don’t pay directly for medical services, but they spend a significant amount of money on healthcare through taxes every year.
-In 2014, this number was around $11,786 for a family of four; for a single individual, it was $4,381.
+Canadians don’t pay directly for medical services, but they spend a significant amount on healthcare through taxes every year.

 Furthermore, according to Fraser Institute, Canadians spend an average of $5,789 annually on taxes for healthcare coverage.

 Canada has a publicly funded healthcare system.
 Consequently, it is free only theoretically because you don’t need to pay a bill after visiting the doctor.
-This is possible thanks Canadian insurance card, which you receive in exchange for paying taxes.
+This is possible thanks to a Canadian insurance card, which you receive in exchange for paying taxes.

 The government healthcare system in Canada is called Medicare.
 With Medicare, every Canadian citizen has access to a wide range of medical services.
 Instead of paying yourself for medical services, the Canadian government uses taxes from residents to fund medical care.

-How much of your taxes contribute to healthcare in Canada?
 In 2021, employees and employers paid 5.45% of the gross employee’s wage for social security contributions, including public health insurance.
-The maximum amount you can ever pay for healthcare is limited to $44,800 annually.
+The maximum amount you can ever pay for healthcare is $44,800 annually.

 A typical Canadian family with two kids paid up to $11,786 for public healthcare in 2014.